Mental Health Awareness Month: Therapy Forever Changed Me

 My first therapist was a white guy in his 40’s.
 He was laid back and easy to talk to, but sometimes his comments made me uncomfortable.
 However, working with him helped me identify issues I was facing, such as anxiety.
 Fast forward to me moving out of state…I had to stop working with that doctor and started to work with a counselor in my new city.
 She was a white lady probably in her late 50’s.
 When I tell ya’ll I could not relate AT ALL. lol.
 She would talk to me about her fine jewelry and her daughter who’s a doctor (& I’m thinking look lady is this your therapy session or mine lol).

 I stopped working with her, but I’m glad I didn’t get discouraged.
 I found my new therapist on www.psychologytoday.com and she’s nothing short of amazing.
 She’s black and maybe like 5 years older than me.
 She’s helped me to really do the WORK on myself.
 I feel the healthiest that I have in a long time.
 My outlook on life is way more positive.
-I feel more confident, happier, and more equipped to be successful in life.
-I’ve let go of so much baggage and can say that I’ve grown so much since working with her.
+I feel more confident, happier, and equipped to be successful in life.
+I’ve let go of so much baggage and can say that I’ve grown a lot since working with her.
 Doing the work isn’t just going to the sessions either; I’ve picked up good habits such as meditating and saying affirmations, and I’m more aware of when my thoughts are going down a negative path.
 I’m truly a better version of myself.
 Below are 5 main ways therapy has changed my life:

 2. Gave me strategies to cope with my anxiety, anger, and negative emotions.